 Good Faith Estimate

 Bill $400+ over your Good Faith Estimate?
-Dispute it.
+Check the dispute path.

 What the GFE is